The Russian test is blamed for space debris threatening the space station - ExBulletin

 The Russian test is blamed for space debris threatening the space station

 CAPA CANAVERAL, Fla.
-(AP) A Russian weapons test created more than 1,500 pieces of space debris now threatening seven astronauts aboard the International Space Station, according to U.S. officials who called the attack reckless and irresponsible.
+A Russian weapons test created more than 1,500 pieces of space debris now threatening seven astronauts aboard the International Space Station, according to US officials who called the attack reckless and irresponsible.

 The State Department confirmed Monday that the debris was from an old Russian satellite destroyed by the rocket.